energietransitie/twomes-opentherm-monitor-hardware/README.md

 # Twomes OpenTherm Monitor Shield hardware

-This repository contains the open hardware design files for the Twomes OpenTherm Monitor device, which can be used as a [WeMos D1 Mini shield](https://www.wemos.cc/en/latest/d1_mini_shield/index.html), on top of a WeMos D1 Mini board, such as the [LilyGO TTGO T7 Mini32 V1.3 ESP32](https://github.com/LilyGO/ESP32-MINI-32-V1.3), which is based on an ESP32 SoC, or the [Wemos LOLIN D1 mini](https://www.wemos.cc/en/latest/d1/d1_mini.html), which is based on an ESP8266 SoC.
+This repository contains the open hardware design files for the Twomes OpenTherm Monitor device.

-The OpenTherm Monitor Shield is connected via one wire pair to a [boiler that supports OpenTherm](https://www.otgw.tclcode.com/matrix.cgi#boilers) and via another wire pair to a [thermostat that supports OpenTherm](https://www.otgw.tclcode.com/matrix.cgi#thermostats).

-This is device  is NOT an OpenThery gateway; it only monitors OpenTherm traffic and it cannot insert OpenTherm commands to the boiler or thermostat.
+For the associated e firmware and pointers to binary releases for the Twomes OpenTherm Monitor, please see the [twomes-opentherm-monitor-firmware](https://github.com/energietransitie/twomes-opentherm-monitor-firmware) repository.

 <img src="./Hardware/front.jpg" width="400" height="400" /> <img src="./Hardware/back.jpg" width="400" height="400" />